 Left of Ethnomethodology: The Rise and Decline of Radical Reflexivity

 Melvin Pollner, American Sociological Review, Vol. 56, No. 3 (Jun., 1991)

-Abstract: The growing recognition of ethnomethodology has come at the expense of one of its most original and promising initiatives--radical reflexivity.
-Although prominent in early ethnomethodological work, the recognition that all renderings of reality--including those of the social scientist--are contingent accomplishments has diminished in contemporary studies.
+Abstract: The growing recognition of ethnomethodology has come at the expense of one of its most original and promising initiatives, radical reflexivity.
 I describe the emergence and fall of radical reflexivity within ethnomethodology, the processes contributing to its diminishing role, and the implications of the decline.
 Because radical reflexivity breaches the taken-for-granted practices of disciplines purporting to describe reality, it is a vital resource for ethnomethodology and sociology generally.

 Reflexivity and Narratives in Action Research: A Discursive Approach, Monica Colombo

 Abstract: The paper offers an analysis of how narratives may be reflexively used at different stages of the research process as a tool to access the interpretative frameworks that actors use to construct their accounts of events and to make sense of their action.
-Action research can be seen as an ongoing process in which different narratives are co-produced allowing different interpretations to be actively constructed by participants.
 A case study is briefly presented where reflexivity is used both to clarify how accounts are constructed and to allow different forms of knowledge to be developed by participants.
 Reflexivity is intended here as being inherently connected to action and as a part of the sense-making process in which both participants and the researcher are engaged.